BC Recovery Benefit

 - Any related penalties

-Interest on the benefit amount that must be repaid will be charged from the date the amount was originally paid.
+Interest on the benefit amount that must be repaid may be charged from the date the amount was originally paid.

 You must notify us if there were changes to your eligibility after the result of your benefit has been determined.